Glimpses of the X17 from coherent elastic neutrino nucleus scattering: The experimental framework sensitive to the \

-All in all, from Fig.~\ref{fig_chi2AllStat} we identify two distinct best fit points (or regions), \begin{itemize} \item[] BFA: $C^{\nu_e}_{\rm eff} =0.75 \times 10^{-8}$ , $C^{\nu_\mu}_{\rm eff} = -0.05 \times 10^{-8}$, \item[] BFB: $C^{\nu_e}_{\rm eff} =-0.10 \times 10^{-8}$ , $C^{\nu_\mu}_{\rm eff} = 0.35 \times 10^{-8}$, \end{itemize} that we analyse in some more detail below.
+All in all, from Fig.~\ref{fig_chi2AllStat} we identify two distinct best fit points (or regions) {that are preferred by the \cevns\ data}, \begin{itemize} \item[] BFA: $C^{\nu_e}_{\rm eff} =0.8 \times 10^{-8}$ , $C^{\nu_\mu}_{\rm eff} = -0.1 \times 10^{-8}$, \item[] BFB: $C^{\nu_e}_{\rm eff} =-0.2 \times 10^{-8}$ , $C^{\nu_\mu}_{\rm eff} = 0.3 \times 10^{-8}$, \end{itemize} that we analyse in more detail below.
+It is also clear from from the results shown in the figure that applying all the constraints from other experiments only leaves the BFB region whereas the BFA region is not compatible with the NA64 constraints from DM searches.
+Even so, we analyse below how the two could be distinguished using only \cevns\ data.
 First of all, in Fig.~\ref{fig_fitdata}, we show the respective best fit points compared to the data used for the fit.
 As expected, both best fit points describe the data equally well.
 At the same time, it is clear that the spectra from the two fits differ at small nuclear recoils, below what has been measured by the COHERENT collaboration.
 Especially for the Argon and Caesium Iodine data, the detector efficiency cuts off the spectra for small recoil energies.
 For the reactor data, more data and a lowering of the detector threshold would be needed to be able to distinguish the two.

 To analyse in more detail the distinctions between the two best fit points, we show in Fig.~\ref{fig_BMAB} the theoretical recoil spectra for electron and (anti) muon neutrinos separately as well as the sum.
 From the figure it is clear that, in both BFA and BFB, the nuclear recoil spectrum for $\nu_e$-scattering is enhanced compared to the SM (upper left plot) at very small recoil energies, $y \lesssim 0.02$ whereas, at larger recoil energies, the spectrum is enhanced in a similar way in BFB and heavily suppressed in BFA.
 There is even a point where the recoil spectrum in BFA vanishes due to negative interference between the \xst\ and the SM.